ryuuzaki42/14_Bumblebee-SlackBuilds-Packages/README.md

 ### Create a link simbolic from libglxserver_nvidia.XXX from the up folder
     ln ../libglxserver_nvidia.so.450.66 ./libGLX.so.0

 ### Now the error glx not appears, but the card is not detected.
-### Need to set manually the correctly card
+Need to set manually the correctly card

 ### See the card ID
     lspci | egrep 'VGA|3D'

-### Uncomment the line with "BusID ..." and set the value in the last command.
+### Uncomment the line with "BusID ..." and set the value in the last command
 ### I my case the value is "BusID "PCI:01:00:0"
     nano /etc/bumblebee/xorg.conf.nvidia